MattZ-99/ACA2021-Example/README.md

 # ACA2021-Example
-An Example for Academic Writing, Norms, and Ethics
+An Example for [SJTU-GE6001] Academic Writing, Norms, and Ethics.

+It is a fork from the TA's [github repository](https://github.com/EccHui/ACA2021-Example).